She is in the planning phase and figuring out what skills she and her team already possess and what do they not.

 A seller is also known as contractor, subcontractor, vendor, service provider, or supplier – depending on the application area or domain.
 A buyer can be called a client, customer, prime contractor, acquiring organization, service requester, or purchaser.

-Next, let us look at the first of the processes Planing Project Procurement, in the next lesson.
+Now that we have a high level understanding of what is involved in procurement management, let us now look at the first of the processes Planning Project Procurement, in the next lesson.